Let's be honest - going on a winter walking tour of Boston in the snow is not what most visitors and tourists have in mind.

 Route map: At bottom of this page

 This walking tour begins at the George Washington statue in Boston's Victorian-era Public Garden.
-Enter the park through the center entrance on Arlington Street, across from Commonwealth Avenue Mall and the Taj Hotel.
+Enter the park through the center entrance on Arlington Street, across from Commonwealth Avenue Mall and the Newbury Hotel.
 Check the walking tour map at the bottom of this page to find the location.

 Throughout the rest of the year, the Public Garden attracts hoards of visitors with its colorful flowers, Swan Boats gliding silently across the Lagoon, the famous Make Way for Ducklings statues, and meandering paths.